xXTacticalWaffleXx/cmdnotes_old/README.md

 -see is how you look at specific notes, after running this command it will ask you for a number and then print the note the number corresponds too

--exit exits the program with code 0, will save notes to file in future revisions
+-exit exits the program with code 0

 -mknote lets you add a note, normally just typing will do nothing